Emy-FQ/Spatial_Ecology_in_R/EXAM /Markdown.md

   <img src="Images/RGB_plot.png">
 </p>

+> RGB plot of the four seasons

+#### 3.1.1 Results
-> In summer and autumn, some green swirls are clearly visible on the lake's surface, they probably indicate intense algal blooms.
+In summer and autumn, green swirls that probably indicate intense algal blooms, are clearly visible on the lake's surface.
+In summer they are concentrated in the North-West portion of the lake; in autumn they occupy a larger area, they can be observed along the entire East shore, as well as in the previous area (albeit less conspicuous than in summer).
+In spring and winter no distinct evidences of algal blooms can be observed.

 ### 3.2 Lake's area isolation
-In order to isolate the area of the lake's surface from the surrounding land, the NDWI was used.
-It was selected a threshold value of -0.1:
+In order to isolate the area of the lake's surface from the surrounding land it was used the NDWI.
+It was selected a threshold value of -0.1 to distinguish water from the other types of land cover:
 -	NDWI > -0.1: water
 -	NDWI < -0.1: non-water

 Then a mask was created to maintain only the water pixels, converting non-water pixels to NA data.
 It was chosen to utilize a static mask, calculated over the spring image and then applied to the other seasons.

 ````r